Cockfosters F.C.: History

 In 1990 Cockfosters moved up to the Premier Division of the Spartan League.
 When the league merged with the South Midlands League to form the Spartan South Midlands League in 1997, the club were placed in the Premier Division South.
 After finishing bottom of the division in the 1997–98 season, they were placed in the Senior Division for the following season; the division was renamed Division One in 2001.
 In 2006–07 Cockfosters were Division One runners-up, earning promotion to the Premier Division.
 The following season saw them win the league's Floodlit Cup.
 However, they were relegated back to Division One at the end of the 2008–09 season.
 The 2012–13 season saw them finish as Division One runners-up again, resulting in promotion to the Premier Division.
 In 2013–14 they won the league's Challenge Trophy and Floodlit Cup.

 At the end of the 2018–19 season Cockfosters were transferred to the Essex Senior League.
 They were moved back to the Premier Division of the Spartan South Midlands League in 2022.
 In 2024–25 the club finished third in the Premier Division and qualified for the promotion play-offs, subsequently losing on penalties to Maccabi London Lions in the semi-finals.
+They finished fourth in the league the following season, going on to beat Risborough Rangers 1–0 in the play-off semi-finals, before losing 2–0 to Winslow United in the final.
+The season also saw them reach the final of the FA Vase, in which they lost to AFC Stoneham on penalties after the game ended 0–0.